lukasjarosch/lukasjarosch/README.md

 ## Hi there, my name is Lukas :wave:

+- :microscope: I have a M.Sc. in Computer Science
 - 🔭 I’m currently working as *Cloud Platform Engineer*.
 - 🌱 I’m working towards obtaining the CKA certification.
 - 👯 I love to develop software in my spare time, preferably open source.